shoeffner/mthesis/src/introduction.md

 world. @Yarbus1967 became famous for his research on how a given task influences eye movements in comparison to free exploration of a scene.
 The device he used is similar to Huey's, but it is attached to the eyes without plaster cast, but with small rubber cups.
-These early methods by Huey and Yarbus are quite intrusive and others searched for non-intrusive methods.
+These early methods by Huey and Yarbus are intrusive leading other researchers to the investigation of non-intrusive ones.

 Today, many different eye and gaze tracking tools exist. @Chennamma2013 categorize them into four kinds: +Eog, scleral search coils, infrared